All Episodes

 You know, I know.

-Uh each one of them is why.
+Each one of them is blind.

 We don't understand why he'd sit on a couch with Pelosi for any reason.

-Not mentioned global warming, but then what about Paul Ryan?
+And then what about Paul Ryan?

-Now let me tell you about that.
+Now, let me tell you about that.

-Let me let me I can explain the right wing social engineering comment.
+Let me let me I can explain the right-wing social engineering comment.

 I assume that's what you're referring to.